thehafenator/OnWebsite.ahk/README.md

-# OnWebsite - Website-Specific-Hotkeys
+# OnWebsite: Website-Specific-Hotkeys in Autohotkey Version 2
-Website Specific Hotkey Library for AutoHotkey Version 2

 I wrote this script that I think should be helpful in creating hotkeys that are context sensitive to different websites depending on their URL.
 I had another approach to this, but I believe this approach is much easier to write/edit and is more robust.